Joseph has had a lawn and irrigation business in Florida for almost a decade and enjoys sharing his landscaping tips.

-For many homeowners in the U.S., especially the Southern U.S., finding plants that can handle six to eight hours of full sun and still be pretty, hardy, and easy to maintain can be a headache.
-Throw in the desire to have your house appear at least a small amount different from the house next door, and shopping for plants can be a dreaded occasion.
-Granted, many of us love plants and the outdoors, but putting a yard together can be stressful, much more so if the yard is bathed in sun all day.
+For many homeowners in the U.S., especially in the hot and sunny regions, finding plants that can handle six to eight hours of full sun and still be pretty, hardy, and easy to maintain can be a headache.
+Throw in the desire to have your house look at least a little different from the house next door, and shopping for plants can be a dreaded occasion.
+Putting a yard together can be stressful, much more so if the yard is bathed in sun all day.

-Below I have listed my favorite full sun shrubs, perennials and annuals.
+Below I have listed my favorite full-sun shrubs, perennials, and annuals.
 These plants are perfect for full sun areas in the Southeast U.S..
-They will work in other areas just as well, but be sure to check with your local nursery if you are unsure as to how well they will thrive for your location.
+They will work in other areas just as well, but be sure to check with your local nursery if you are unsure as to how well they will thrive in your location.

 The hardest plant in a bed to decide on, for most, is the shrub.
 This plant will be the backdrop to most of the color, but should provide color as well.
-It will be there longer, in most cases, than most of the plants in front of it, so you need to like it.
-And if it is in a full sun area, it must be able to take "the heat" yet stay full and thriving.
+It will probably outlast most of the plants in front of it, so you need to like it.
+And if it is in a full-sun area, it must be able to take the heat yet stay full and thriving.
 Here are my favorite "full sun" shrubs:

 - Loropetalum- These colorful shrubs have exploded in popularity over the past decade.
 Not only can they handle full sun or partial shade, they also provide year-round color to any space.
 Loropetalum come in various different heights, with some that only grow to 3-4 ft, and they also come in different flower colors and leaf size.
 These shrubs require a low amount of water, are very hardy, and bloom in spring and fall.